WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 #### 3.1 Questions:
 - Looking at the WormBase ParaSite website for *Haemonchus contortus* - how big is the genome? how many genes are present?
-- There is a second *Haemonchus contortus* also present - how do the two genomes compare?
+- There is a second *Haemonchus contortus* genome resource also present - how do the two genomes compare?

 ```bash